Minimum Wage in Manitoba: Current Rates 2025

 Current Minimum Wage in Manitoba

-Only recently has pressure from high inflation and rising living costs pushed the government to make exceptionally large increases in the minimum wage.
-The long-term trend has still been an incremental curve rather than dramatic spikes.
+That said, the long-term trend has still been an incremental curve rather than dramatic spikes.

 YearMinimum Wage in Manitoba% Increase